IBM 604

 IBM 604 Electronic Calculator at NEMO national science museum in Amsterdam.
 Note plugboard control panel used to program the 604, at bottom.

 The IBM 604 Electronic Calculating Punch was the world's first mass-produced electronic calculator along with its predecessor the IBM 603.
-It was an electronic unit record machine that could perform multiple calculations, including division.
+It is an electronic unit record machine that can perform multiple calculations, including division.
 It was invented and developed by Ralph Palmer, Jerrier Haddad and Byron Phelps.
 It was introduced by IBM in 1948.

-It could read a punched card from a deck, do some calculations based on the wiring of its plugboard, and punch results onto the same card.
+It can read a punched card from a deck, do some calculations based on the wiring of its plugboard, and punch results onto the same card.
 A separate IBM 521 Card Read/Punch processed the cards and had its own plugboard which selected the columns to be read and those to be punched.

 The 604 and a modified version, the 605, were used as components of the Card Programmed Electronic Calculators (CPC and CPC II).
 The 604 was also a component of the Test Assembly, a precursor to IBM's early computers.
 The circuit module design and packaging was also used for the IBM 650, the world's first mass-produced computer and a very popular computer during the 1960s.

 An all-transistor version of the 604 was built and demonstrated in October 1954.
 Although it used over 2200 transistors as opposed to 1250 tubes in the original, it occupied only about half the volume, and used only 5% as much power.
 This was only an experimental machine, but its technology was used to build the IBM 608, which shipped in December 1957, and was the world's first all-transistorized electronic calculator to be mass produced.